Own a Stylish City & Country Home for Less.

 How much can I borrow?

-Following regional price caps, and subject to meeting the eligibility criteria and affordability checks, you can use one of the Help to Buy schemes to purchase a City & Country property with a value up to £407, 400 at St Osyth Priory (East of England) and £349,000 at Factory No.1 (South West).
+Following regional price caps, and subject to meeting the eligibility criteria and affordability checks, you can use one of the Help to Buy schemes to purchase a City & Country property with a value up to £407, 400 at St Osyth Priory (East of England),£349,000 at Factory No.1 and The General (South West) and £600,000 at The 1840, St George’s Gardens (London).
+You can borrow up to 20% (40% in London) with an equity loan from the Government and 75% (55% in London) with a mortgage.

 What interest will I pay?